 unnamed.png

-Slow Food NYC's Urban Harvest Farm produces and donates 7arm fresh produce during the growing season—including tomatoes, squash, cucumbers, eggplants, okra, beans, and basil—to the Coretta Scott-King Senior Housing Facility and to a mutual-aid fridge at Universe City, two organizations based in the same neighborhood as our garden.
+Slow Food NYC's Urban Harvest Farm produces and donates hundreds of pounds of fresh produce during the growing season—including tomatoes, squash, cucumbers, eggplants, okra, beans, and basil—to the Coretta Scott-King Senior Housing Facility and to a mutual-aid fridge at Universe City, two organizations based in the same neighborhood as our garden.

 Special thanks to the ongoing support and dedication of our advisory board members including Michael Anthony, Mary Cleaver, Peter Hoffman, Jessamyn Waldman Rodriguez, June Russell, Naama Tamir, Andrew Tarlow, Bill Telepan, and Ed Yowell!